genie-tooling/genie-tooling/docs/guides/using_command_processors.md

 *   `thought_process`: An explanation from the processor (especially LLM-based ones).
 *   `error`: An error message if processing or tool execution failed.
 *   `message`: A message if, for example, no tool was selected.
+*   `hitl_decision`: If HITL was triggered, this contains the approval response.

+**Important**: Any tool that a command processor might select must be enabled in `MiddlewareConfig.tool_configurations`.

 ## Configuring Command Processors